plutokid/Twitter-Clone/README.md

 -----
 login and register the user

-**NOTE**: don't want to register , use test username and password from the Folder TestUserPass
+**NOTE**: if you don't want to register , use test username and password from the Folder TestUserPass

 ### User Profile
 -----